troclaux/notes/os.md

 ## Deadlock

-> Occurs when a process depends on an event from another process and vice versa
+> occurs when a process depends on an event from another process and vice versa

-There are 4 conditions for a deadlock to occur, called Coffman's conditions:
+- there are 4 conditions for a deadlock to occur, called Coffman's conditions:
-1. Mutual exclusion
-  - Each resource is either being used by one process or is available
+  - mutual exclusion: each resource is either being used by one process or is available
-2. Hold and wait condition
-  - Processes holding previously allocated resources can request new ones
+  - hold and wait condition: processes holding previously allocated resources can request new ones
-3. No preemption
-  - Allocated resources cannot be forcibly taken away from a process
+  - no preemption: allocated resources cannot be forcibly taken away from a process
-4. Circular wait condition
-  - Processes form a 'cycle' of resource waiting
+  - circular wait condition: processes form a 'cycle' of resource waiting

 Possible solutions:
 - Ostrich algorithm